deankoch/wxArchive/docker/readme.md

 Set the "WX_OPERATION" environmental variable to select a task:

 * "list"           : (the default) lists all available times in the archive at fine resolution
-* "update_all"     : runs the four steps below in sequence
+* "update_all"     : runs the five steps below in sequence

 * "update_rap"     : downloads from RAP/RUC and does some transformation
 * "fit_rap"        : fits a temporal model to the data at fine resolution
 * "impute_rap"     : fills missing time points at fine resolution
 * "update_gfs"     : downloads from GFS and does some transformation

-* "extract"        : (not yet implemented) writes a copy of the data to CSV or NetCDF
+* "export"         : writes a copy of daily aggregate data to NetCDF and CSV

 ### NOTES